Grant County Ephrata Landfill 1

 2009: Landfill capping

-A protective cap was completed over the old cell, including the area where the drums of industrial waste used to be buried.
-This cap keeps rain and snow melt from infiltrating contaminated soil.
+A protective cap was completed over the old unlined cell, including the area where the drums of industrial waste used to be buried.
+This cap keeps rain and snow melt from infiltrating through contaminated soil.

 2012: Soil removed from north end

 Contaminated soil from the Neva Lake Road extension was removed in November and December 2012.
-After, the consultants for the parties responsible for cleanup decided more work was needed to complete the feasibility study, so the deadline was changed to June 30, 2017.

 2017: Pilot system installed to remove soil contamination

 The multi-phase extraction (MPE) pilot test started on May 23, 2017, and continued for 4.5 months.
-The purpose of the test was to evaluate its ability to treat contaminants in groundwater and soil.
-Work included installing several new extraction and observation wells, piping, contaminated vapor and liquid treatment systems, and an evaporation pond.
+The purpose of the test was to evaluate the ability of MPE to treat contaminants in the uppermost groundwater and soil.
+Work included installing new extraction and observation wells, piping, contaminated vapor and liquid treatment systems, and an evaporation pond.
+A total of 87,000 gallons of groundwater were extracted, treated, and disposed.
+A total of 7,100,000 cubic feet of vapor were extracted, treated, and vented.
+The pilot test showed that MPE was successful in treating groundwater in the uppermost groundwater zone, but that changes would need to be made on a full-scale system.

-2018: More soil removed from north end and investigation work continues
+2018–2019: More soil removed from north end and investigation work continues

 Next Steps

-Legal 9
+Legal 10

 Document Title Document Date Document Type